polkadot-developers/polkadot-docs/develop/application-devs/interact/understand-parachain-data.md

 ---
 title: Understanding Metadata
-description: Metadata helps in creating chain-tailored experiences for your applications.
+description: Metadata creates chain-tailored experiences for applications.
 Learn how to understand, interact with, and decipher metadata from Polkadot SDK-based chains.
 ---

 Polkadot SDK-based blockchain networks are designed to expose their runtime information, allowing developers to learn granular details regarding pallets, RPC calls, and runtime APIs.
 The metadata also exposes their related documentation.
 The chain's metadata is SCALE-encoded, allowing for the development of browser-based, mobile, or desktop applications that can seamlessly support the chain's runtime upgrades.
-It is also possible to develop applications that are compatible with multiple Polkadot SDK-based chains at once.
+It is also possible to develop applications compatible with multiple Polkadot SDK-based chains simultaneously.

 ## Exposing Runtime Information as Metadata

 To interact with a node or the state of the blockchain, you need to know how to connect to the chain and access the exposed runtime features.
 This interaction involves a Remote Procedure Call (RPC) through a node endpoint address, typically through a secure web socket connection.
-An application developer typically needs to know about the contents of the runtime's logic, including the following details:
+An application developer typically needs to know about the contents of the runtime logic, including the following details:

-- The version of the runtime that the application is connecting to
+- The version of the runtime the application is connecting to
-- The APIs that the runtime supports
+- The APIs the runtime supports
-- The pallets that are implemented for that specific runtime
+- The pallets implemented for that specific runtime
-- The functions and their type signatures that are defined for that specific runtime
+- The functions and corresponding type signatures defined for the specific runtime
-- The custom types that are defined for that specific runtime
+- The custom types defined for the specific runtime
-- The parameters that the runtime exposes for users to set
+- The parameters exposed by the runtime for users to set

 As the Polkadot SDK is modular and provides a composable framework for building blockchains, there are limitless opportunities to customize the schema of properties.
 Each runtime can be configured with its properties, including function calls and types which can be changed over time with runtime upgrades.

-To capture the information that's unique to a runtime, the Polkadot SDK enables you to generate the runtime **metadata** schema.
+The Polkadot SDK enables you to generate the runtime metadata schema to capture information unique to a runtime.

-The metadata for a runtime describes the pallets in-use and types that are defined for a specific version of the runtime.
+The metadata for a runtime describes the pallets in use and types defined for a specific version of the runtime.

-For every pallet, the metadata includes information about its storage items, functions, events, errors, and constants.
+The metadata includes information about each pallet's storage items, functions, events, errors, and constants.
 The metadata also includes type definitions for any custom types included in the runtime.

-Because it provides a complete inventory of the runtime of a chain, the metadata is the key to enabling client applications to interact with the node, parse responses, and correctly format message payloads that are sent back to that chain.
+Because it provides a complete inventory of a chain's runtime, metadata is key to enabling client applications to interact with the node, parse responses, and correctly format message payloads sent back to that chain.

 ## Generating Metadata